StableMoney.dev

 Overview

 Most developer-friendly and compliance-forward stablecoin.
-Native on 32 blockchains as of early 2026 with Cross-Chain Transfer Protocol (CCTP) for native burns-and-mints across 21 chains.
+Circle's current docs list USDC mainnet contracts on 34 blockchains, with Cross-Chain Transfer Protocol (CCTP) for native burns-and-mints across 20+ supported domains.
 Circle began trading on the NYSE under ticker CRCL on 5 June 2025; the IPO closed on 6 June 2025.

 Supply by chain